AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 6. Create Your AACOMAS Account and Understand the Platform

-Deadline: Open your account by early April so you can explore the platform, track requirements, and begin uploading materials before the June 2025 opening.
+Deadline: Open your account by early April 2026 so you can explore the platform, track requirements, and begin uploading materials before the May 5, 2026 AACOMAS application opening for the 2026-2027 application cycle.

 The AACOMAS application portal can feel overwhelming if you wait until the last minute.
 Create your account even before you have all your materials ready so you can start getting comfortable with the layout, terminology, and submission tools.
 Use this time to input basic information and map out your task list.